 He dropped the plate and placed his hands where hers were on his chest.
 “Let’s give it time then.”

-They were still like this when Anu heard voices from the lounge.
+They heard voices from the lounge.
 Emeka and a tall, dark skinned man walked in before they could disengage.
 The man looked similar to Idriss except his face wasn’t as attractive.
 Whilst the part of Idriss’ face that was slightly bigger than normal – his lips, gave him a sensual appeal that affected her at work when next to him, the big part of this man’s face, his nose, gave him a roguish look.

 “Your paddy is alive,” the man said addressing Emeka.
 “You made me do three hundred miles per hour because of this man?
 This man that looks like he don enjoy himself tire?
 Does this one look like he is close to death?”